Pedro Luis Díaz Lanz

 Pedro Luis Díaz Lanz (July 8, 1926 in Havana, Cuba – June 26, 2008 Miami, U.S.) was Chief of the Revolutionary Air Force of Cuba under Fidel Castro, before and after the 1959 Cuban Revolution.
-He is great-grandson of a sister of the Cuban national hero José Martí.
+He later became disaffected with Castro, defecting to the United States and attempting to overthrow him.

 Life in Cuba

+Lanz was born on 8 November 1926 to a military family.
+His grandfather fought with the Mambises against the Spanish colonial forces for Cuba independence, while his father served in the Cuban Constitutional Army until 1930.
+He was a great-grandson of a sister of the Cuban national hero José Martí.
+In 1944 he graduated from high school and studied to be an aircraft mechanic.
+In 1946 he became a commercial pilot for the company Aerovías Q.

 In 1957, Pedro Díaz Lanz joined Fidel Castro's rebel group in Santiago, Cuba.
-He was employed as a commercial pilot with the airline Aerovías Q. He later acted as head of the Revolutionary Air Force, and during 1958 he smuggled weapons and ammunition from Costa Rica and Florida into Cuba by air.
+He later acted as head of the Revolutionary Air Force, and during 1958 he smuggled weapons and ammunition from Costa Rica and Florida into Cuba by air.

 After the Cuban Revolution on 1 January 1959, he was confirmed as head of the new Revolutionary Air Force as well as Castro's personal pilot.
 Within months, he became vocal about his opposition to the influence of communists on the new revolutionary government.
-On 29 June 1959, Fidel Castro relieved him of his post, and he left immediately by Revolutionary Air Force airplane he appropriated from a Cuban base under his command and flew to Homestead Air Force Base in Florida with his second wife and 3 of his six children, and reportedly with Frank Sturgis, a fellow anti-communist.
+On 29 June 1959, Fidel Castro relieved him of his post, and he left immediately by Revolutionary Air Force airplane he appropriated from a Cuban base under his command and flew to Homestead Air Force Base in Florida with his second wife and 3 of his six children, and reportedly with Frank Sturgis, a fellow anti-communist who played a role in his exfiltration from Cuba.
+Lanz was a friend of Sturgis, having met him through their arms procurement work for the revolution.
+When Lanz was made chief of the air force he appointed Sturgis as head of security and intelligence.